 Tianguis La Lagunilla (Sunday)

 La Lagunilla is a huge flea market with allll the vintage/used things for decent prices.
-They’ve got furniture, books, clothes, albums, glassware, jewelry.
-Be prepared for crowds and, accordingly, watch out for pickpockets.
+They’ve got furniture, books, clothes, coins, albums, glassware, jewelry, and lots of door knobs and knockers!

-To keep you fueled during your shopping venture, there are also plenty of food and drink vendors.
+To keep you fueled during your shopping venture, there are also plenty of food and drink vendors in the area where the new stuff is.
+Be prepared for crowds and, accordingly, watch out for pickpockets (so I am told).

 Jardin Dr. Ignacio Chávez (Saturday and Sunday)